Pycord-Development/pycord/docs/api/events.rst

 ~~~~~~~~~
 .. function:: on_poll_vote_add(poll, user, answer)

-    Called when a poll is voted on.
+    Called when a vote is cast on a poll.
 If multiple answers were selected, this fires multiple times.
     if the poll was not found in the internal poll cache, then this
     event will not be called.
 Consider using :func:`on_raw_poll_vote_add` instead.

     This requires :attr:`Intents.polls` to be enabled.

-    :param poll: The poll that was voted on.
+    :param poll: The current state of the poll.
     :type poll: :class:`Poll`
     :param user: The user who added the vote.
     :type user: Union[:class:`Member`, :class:`User`]